dhis2-metadata/TBCS-TB_Case_Surveillance/docs/tb_cs-design-2.0.0.md

 The full list of diagnostic tests will automatically appear only if the sample is flagged as received and if the quality is good.
 The stage includes the following tests:

-- Sputum smear microscopy,
+- Sputum smear microscopy;
-- TB-LAMP,
+- TB-LAMP;
-- LF-LAM,
+- LF-LAM;
-- Xpert MTB/RIF,
+- Xpert MTB/RIF;
-- Xpert MTB/RIF Ultra,
+- Xpert MTB/RIF Ultra;
-- Truenat,
+- Truenat;
-- Culture in solid media (e.g. LJ),
+- Culture in solid media (e.g. LJ);
-- Culture in liquid media (e.g. MGIT),
+- Culture in liquid media (e.g. MGIT);
-- Initial phenotypic DST in solid media (e.g. LJ),
+- Initial phenotypic DST in solid media (e.g. LJ);
-- Initial phenotypic DST in liquid media (e.g. MGIT),
+- Initial phenotypic DST in liquid media (e.g. MGIT);
-- Subsequent phenotypic DST in solid media (e.g. LJ),
+- Subsequent phenotypic DST in solid media (e.g. LJ);
-- Subsequent phenotypic DST in liquid media (e.g. MGIT),
+- Subsequent phenotypic DST in liquid media (e.g. MGIT);
-- First-line LPA,
+- First-line LPA;
-- Second-line LPA.
+- Second-line LPA

 As an example of the data entry for two of the tests: